Quince: Nutrition

 A raw quince is 84% water, 15% carbohydrates, and contains negligible fat and protein (table).
-In a 100 g reference amount, the fruit provides 238 kJ of food energy and a moderate amount of vitamin C (18% of the Daily Value), but no other micronutrients of significant quantity.
+In a 100 g reference amount, the fruit provides 238 kJ of food energy and a moderate amount of vitamin C (17% of the Daily Value), with no other micronutrients in significant percentage of the Daily Value (table).

+Culinary use

+Quinces have intense aroma, flavour, and tartness; most varieties are too hard and tart to be eaten raw.
+They may be cooked or roasted and used for jams, marmalade, jellies, or pudding.
+A few varieties, such as 'Aromatnaya' and 'Kuganskaya', can be eaten raw.
+High in pectin, they are used to make jam, jelly and quince pudding, or they may be peeled, then roasted, baked or stewed; pectin levels diminish as the fruit ripens.
+Long cooking with sugar turns the flesh of the fruit red due to the presence of pigmented anthocyanins.

+The strong flavour means they can be added in small quantities to apple pies and jam.
+Adding a diced quince to apple sauce enhances the taste of the apple sauce.
+The term "marmalade", originally meaning a quince jam, derives from marmelo, the Portuguese word for this fruit.

+Quince cheese or quince jelly originated from the Iberian Peninsula and is a firm, sticky, sweet reddish hard paste made by slowly cooking down the quince fruit with sugar.
+It is called dulce de membrillo in the Spanish-speaking world, where it is eaten with manchego cheese.

+Quince is used in the Levant, especially in Syria.
+It is added to either chicken or kibbeh to create an intense and unique taste such as with kibbeh safarjaliyeh.

 Alcoholic drink

-In the Balkans and elsewhere, quince eau-de-vie (rakija) is made.
-For a quince rakija, ripe fruits of sweeter varieties are washed and cleared of rot and seeds, then crushed or minced, mixed with cold or boiling sweetened water and yeast, and left for several weeks to ferment.
+In the Balkans, quince eau-de-vie (rakija) is made.
+Ripe fruits of sweeter varieties are washed and cleared of rot and seeds, then crushed or minced, mixed with cold or boiling sweetened water and yeast, and left for several weeks to ferment.
 The fermented mash is distilled once, obtaining a 20–30 ABV, or twice, producing an approximately 60% ABV liquor.
 The two distillates may be mixed or diluted with distilled water to obtain the final product, containing 42–43% ABV.
-Traditionally, it is not aged in wooden casks.